 Care Coordination:

-Personal doctors are the central point of contact for coordinating care among specialists, hospitals, and other healthcare providers.
-They ensure seamless communication and collaboration to optimize patient outcomes and minimize gaps in care.
+Personal doctors serve as the central point of contact for coordinating care among specialists, hospitals, and other healthcare providers.
+Moreover, they actively work to ensure seamless communication and foster collaboration, thereby optimizing patient outcomes and, in addition, minimizing gaps in care.

 Electronic Health Record (EHR) Management:

-PCPs maintain accurate and up-to-date electronic health records, documenting patient encounters, medical histories, treatment plans, and test results.
-Personal healthcare providers use EHR systems to facilitate communication, streamline administrative tasks, and enhance clinical decision-making.
+A primary care physician maintains accurate and up-to-date electronic health records by documenting patient encounters, medical histories, treatment plans, and test results.
+Additionally, personal healthcare providers utilize EHR systems to not only facilitate communication but also streamline administrative tasks and further enhance clinical decision-making.

 Administrative Duties: